Kuwait emir announces visit to Washington, talks with Trump

 The administration’s hope is that the effort, tentatively known as the Middle East Strategic Alliance, might be discussed at a summit provisionally scheduled for Washington on Oct.
 12-13, the sources said, though the Qatar rift could present a big obstacle.

-Reporting by Ali Abdelaty; writing by Stephen Kalin; Editing by Alison Williams
+Reporting by Ali Abdelaty; writing by Stephen Kalin; editing by Alison Williams